 If you’re a business owner, chances are you’ve already considered using social media marketing to help get the word out about your business.

-In fact, 82 percent of small business owners are using sites like Facebook, Twitter, LinkedIn, Pinterest, and Instagram to help grow their businesses.
+In fact, many small business owners are using sites like Facebook, Twitter, LinkedIn, Pinterest, and Instagram to help grow their businesses.
 And if you are still standing on the social sidelines, there’s never been a better time to get started.

 Here are 10 reasons why social media marketing could be right for your business:

 1. Social media helps get the word out and generates brand awareness